Schezwan Sauce is one of those sauces everybody needs to try to believe how tasty and versatile it is… the best hot sauce!

 How can I store Schezwan Sauce?

 This recipe requires quite a few ingredients, but it can be stored in the fridge in a sealed glass or plastic container for up to two months once prepared, as long as the sauce is removed from the jar using a clean spoon and you cover the top with a little bit of oil if you are not planning to use it for some time.
+Before putting the sauce in the sealed container, allow it to cool down all the way to room temperature.

 How good is this recipe?